Billboard Poetry

 Write your Humanity

-We're inviting budding and established poets from across our community to submit a haiku for our third annual Billboard Poetry competition.
-Our winning poets received $250.
+We invited budding and established poets from across our community to submit a haiku for our third annual Billboard Poetry competition.

-Throughout August, our poems spread joy on billboards across Melbourne.
+Throughout August, the 12 selected poems spread joy on billboards across Melbourne.

 Interested in writing your own haiku and want inspiration?
 Watch Maxine Beneba Clarke exploring the history and form of haiku, and discover examples of previous Billboard Poetry winners below!